 The Student Council includes committees, dedicated to diversity, including tolerance and respect as well as a fund-raising committee.
-The fund-raising committee concentrates on arranging events for United World Schools our chosen charity.
-Students are introduced to the charity during induction and spend some time at this point suggesting ways in which the college could raise money.
 Each committee, (diversity, sustainability, fund-raising, food and culture, media, health and well-being), has a connected adult but emphasis is putting on the students developing their own ideas.

 The student council also has a key role in providing all students with a voice.
 Each Personal Tutor group has a representative who meets with the group to allow them to share views and ideas.
-These are then fed back to the Principal and Senior leadership team via a regular meeting with the student House Captains.
+These are then fed back to the Head Teacher and Senior leadership team via a regular meeting with the student House Captains.